Celebrate Labor Day with Family Fun in Chicagoland

 • Cost: Suggested admission donation (Adults – $35/day; Students and Seniors – $20/day; Families $80/day; Free/under 12)

-This fest offers six stage areas fun both days with over 30 acts, workshops, dancing, spine-tingling tales and food vendors.
-There is also a kids zone co-sponsored by Science and Surplus of Geneva IL.
+This fest offers six stage areas fun both days, workshops, dancing, storytelling, live music, food trucks and more.
+There is also a kids’ zone.

 Bristol Renaissance Faire